Mistweaver Battle For Azeroth Guide

 Welcome to PeakOfSerenity’s MIstweaver Monk Guide for Battle for Azeroth!
 This guide is meant to give a basic understanding of MIstweavers, with just enough information to get you started.
 For more in-depth information, follow the links listed in the “Further Reading” sections.
 Navigate between each section using the Table of Contents bar to the right of the main guide.

-This guide has been updated for patch 8.0.1 and is updated regularly when discussion, theorycrafting, or testing gives new information.
+This guide is updated for patch 8.3 and is updated regularly when discussion, theorycrafting, or testing gives new information.

 Healing has no defined rotation or priority system.
 It requires you to understand your spells and how best to use them to keep your group alive.
 Below are the three distinct healing styles available to Mistweaver and how to use your spells.